ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

-Andrews, et al.         Expires 26 February 2023                [Page 1]
+Andrews, et al.           Expires 4 March 2023                  [Page 1]

-Internet-Draft DNS Glue Requirements in Referral Responses   August 2022
+Internet-Draft  DNS Glue Requirements in Referral Respon     August 2022

    This document is subject to BCP 78 and the IETF Trust's Legal